self-actuated/actuated.com/posts/2024-10-23-how-secure-are-containers-vs-microvms-ci.md

 Some people will start to look for how to run Docker without a Privileged Pod, without a Docker Socket Mount, without root, but all these solutions tend to be half-baked, and still involve using root somewhere along the line.
 User namespaces have come up a number of times, but are not compatible with every kind of Kernel, and user workload.

-There's no simple workaround here.
-Solutions like Kaniko, Buildah, and BuildKit exist, but they’re complex and often rely on root access or privileged operations at some point, just not where you expected it.
-None of them provide the clean separation needed to run truly secure CI jobs, they each make the developer experience harder for your team who want to get the job done with the tools they use locally, Docker.
+There’s no simple workaround here.
+Tools like Kaniko, Buildah, and BuildKit do exist, but they introduce complexity and, at some point, often require root access or privileged operations—just not where you might expect it.
+Linux User namespaces were meant to address these issues, but they come with their own set of challenges, like compatibility with certain workloads and kernels, and they aren’t a universal solution.

+Each of these tools focuses primarily on building containers, not running them in a secure way.
+When you need to run Kubernetes, K3s, or even Docker within a CI job, you're effectively back at square one.
+These tools try to patch up container isolation issues with band-aid fixes, but none of them offer the clean separation and security needed for running truly secure CI jobs.

+On top of that, they frustrate the developer experience.
+Teams want to get things done with familiar tools — most notably, Docker - which they use in local development.
+By introducing these alternative tools, you add friction, slow down the workflow, and ultimately, you’re still left with a suboptimal security model.

 Over two years ago, even as a staunch supporter of Kubernetes, [I finally realised](https://x.com/alexellisuk/status/1573599285362532353) that putting a square peg into a round hole was simply not working, and that there was a better way.